Raniconduh/rlc/README.md

 Each number or constant will be pushed onto the stack and, when an operation is called, the elements on the stack will be manipulated.

+Trigonometric functions perform operations in radians.
+(Both input and outputs to the functions should be in radians.)

 ## Operations

 * `+`: Add the top two numbers in the stack